Travel guide

 Sydney in 3 days

-Sydney Opera House and Harbour Bridge with harbor in foreground.
+Sydney Opera House and Harbour Bridge with harbor views and iconic architecture.

 Sydney by numbers